rladies/rladiesguide/content/rocur/guide/index.en.md

 ## Pre-Curation Week Checklist

 To prepare for your curation week, we recommend the following steps to familiarize yourself with Tweetdeck and other processes that will be helpful when tweeting through your curation:

+### Basic: I only have an hour or less

 - [ ] **Send a Tweet from your personal account via Tweetdeck**.
       - While logged into twitter, visit: https://tweetdeck.twitter.com/.